New Big Money Means Twist Bioscience Corporation (TWST) Investors Could Reap Benefit

-Twist Bioscience Corporation (NASDAQ: TWST) is -44.94% lower on its value in year-to-date trading and has touched a low of $11.46 and a high of $58.76 in the current 52-week trading range.
+Twist Bioscience Corporation (NASDAQ: TWST) is -40.19% lower on its value in year-to-date trading and has touched a low of $11.46 and a high of $58.76 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The TWST stock was last observed hovering at around $12.98 in the last trading session, with the day’s gains setting it 0.13%.
+The TWST stock was last observed hovering at around $14.92 in the last trading session, with the day’s loss setting it -0.68% off its average median price target of $19.00 for the next 12 months.
+It is also 56.85% off the consensus price target high of $33.00 offered by 9 analysts, but current levels are -29.45% lower than the price target low of $11.00 for the same period.

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now